Thai billionaire's $7.2 billion bid for F&N muddies Heineken deal

-SINGAPORE Thai billionaire Charoen Sirivadhanabhakdi launched a $7.2 billion (4.4 billion pounds) offer to buy out other shareholders of Fraser and Neave Ltd (F&N), potentially derailing Heineken NV's (HEIN.AS) bid to take full control of F&N's prized beer business.
+SINGAPORE Thai billionaire Charoen Sirivadhanabhakdi launched a $7.2 billion offer to buy out other shareholders of Fraser and Neave Ltd (F&N), potentially derailing Heineken NV's (HEIN.AS) bid to take full control of F&N's prized beer business.

-Charoen's bid for the Singapore conglomerate a fortnight before a key F&N (FRNM.SI) shareholders vote has raised doubts on whether the sale of the group's 40 percent stake in Asia Pacific Breweries Ltd (APB) APBB.SI to Heineken is a done deal as predicted by industry watchers just a week ago.
+Charoen's move to take over the Singapore drinks-and-property group before a key F&N shareholders vote has raised doubts on whether the sale of F&N's 40 percent stake in Asia Pacific Breweries Ltd (APB) APBB.SI is a done deal as predicted by industry watchers just a week ago.

-TCC Assets Ltd, a firm controlled by Charoen, offered to pay S$8.88 for the F&N shares that the billionaire did not already own.
-But industry watchers say the Thais need to pay more if they are serious about gaining full control of F&N.

-"The offer is not convincing and runs the risk of being voted down by the F&N board," CIMB Research analyst Donald Chua, who has a target price of S$9.85 for F&N, wrote in a note.

 "It would appear that TCC is likely to thwart the sale of APB to Heineken.
 One possible outcome is that if TCC is successful in gaining control of F&N, it would want to renegotiate the sale of APB to Heineken," Jit Soon Lim, an analyst at Nomura, said in a note to clients.